TheOdinProject/curriculum/git/foundations_git/git_basics.md

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [How do you create a new repository on GitHub?](#new-github-repo)
 - [How do you copy a repository onto your local machine from GitHub?](#github-to-local)